openlaboratory-ai/stable-diffusion-webui-forge/README.md

 Ensure that Docker is properly configured to utilize the NVIDIA Container Toolkit before proceeding with the installation and running of the application.

 Run `docker run --rm --gpus all nvcr.io/nvidia/cuda:12.1.1-base-ubuntu22.04 nvidia-smi` to confirm - you should see output with the name of the connected GPU.

+## Usage

+- Access the web UI (port `8080` by default) to run a multitude of highly configurable text-to-image and image-to-image generation tasks.
+- In order to boot, this app must download a model before starting.
+This is done as a setup step - the default model is Dreamshaper SD 1.5, and can be customized in the openlab.yaml configuration.

 ### Docker